Zasilkovna/WooCommerce/readme.txt

 Please contact us at technicka.podpora@zasilkovna.cz .

 == Changelog ==
+= 1.5.1 =
+Updated: Viewing the log and printing labels is now possible with the manage_woocommerce permission, which is part of the "Shop Manager" role.
+Updated: We are extending the packeta_shipping_price filter with another parameter (carrier ID, free shipping limit, prices for individual weight limits).
+Using this filter, you can set a new shipping price, for example, according to the price of the order.
+Updated: It is no longer possible to select today's date in the calendar in the "postponed delivery" function.
+Fixed: When using a payment plugin with a hyphen in its name (e.g. gopay-inline), our plugin crashed.
+Now everything works as expected.
+Fixed: If the internal API of Packeta is unsuccessfully called (e.g. due to firewall settings), the plugin will no longer crash.

 = 1.5.0 =
 Added: In the list of orders, an exclamation mark icon is now displayed, which informs about an unsuccessful action (sending/cancelling a shipment, printing a label).
 Added: Possibility to automatically open widget when shipping is selected in the checkout.